 In 2016, Mr. Johnson became the President of the Greece Performing Arts Society (GPAS) and led the organization for three years into their “50th Anniversary Next Chapter."
 In his second year as president, Mr. Johnson was described as leading “the 300-person performing membership… [into] an artistic and financial renaissance” (Monroe Post).
 In 2017, Mr. Johnson brought the re-opened Greece Theatre Company and Greece Choral Society together for the regional premiere of Disney’s The Hunchback of Notre Dame at the Lyric Theatre.

-Johnson served as the Business Manager and Program Director of Rochester Association of the Performing Arts (RAPA) for five years.
+Johnson served as the Program Director of Rochester Association of the Performing Arts (RAPA) for five years.
 He designed all educational programs for students from ages four to eighty-four during the academic year and summer.
 Johnson also directed many of the RAPA Family Theatre and Youth Theatre season productions.

 "Johnson is an influential part of Rochester arts" ~ Barbara Burke

 Johnson is most recognized for directing and co-writing the world premiere of Eddie Money's original musical Two Tickets to Paradise: The Musical at the Kodak Center.
 Johnson worked directly with the late Money-Man writing and arranging a majority of the new script and broke box office records at each performance.

 Over the years, Johnson directed numerous professional musical productions on the main stage at the Kodak Center, including: West Side Story, Mary Poppins, Miracle on 34th Street, Spring Awakening, the first Rochester production of Sister Act, Oliver, the Upstate New York premiere of It’s Only A Play, and the regional tour of A Year with Frog and Toad to name a few.